 Managing Coastal Vulnerability (MCV) project

-The stakeholders in this project are the custodians of the data sets to be improved and the users of the data.
-The WALIS Marine Group (WMG) is the key body representing both the data custodians and the users.
+The stakeholders in this project are the custodians of the data sets and the users of the data.
+The WALIS Marine Group is the key body representing both the data custodians and the users.